absferdous/surfalert/README.txt

 ## 📌 BEST NOTIFICATION BAR PLUGIN FOR WORDPRESS ##

-Let the visitors know about your special offers, deals, announcements, etc. with a call to action. **NotificationX** brings the [best notification bar](https://notificationx.com/features/) solution for WordPress, and it's absolutely free.
+Let the visitors know about your special offers, deals, announcements, etc. with a call to action. **SurfAlert** brings the [best notification bar](https://surfalert.com/features/) solution for WordPress, and it's absolutely free.
 You could turn on the end, and start time, you will get detailed analytics on how your notification bar performed as well.

 https://youtu.be/xMiRgH436SE